kings177/K-Chan/ROADMAP.md

 - The network will be considered stable and no more patches should be expected.

-- Kindelia will host a constellation of hack-proof apps with minimal fees and infinite uptime.
+- K-Chan will host a constellation of hack-proof apps with minimal fees and infinite uptime.

 - The Kindelia Foundation will no longer maintain the network.
 It will focus on: